TCI Basic Tree Climbing Course (BTCC)

 Must be in good health, with weight appropriate to height.

 Maximum Class Size

 The success of each TCI class depends upon every student's participation.
-We schedule a maximum of only four students in this course, and we do not overbook.
-If you don’t show up, your absence has a major impact on us and on people who are waiting to take our training.
+We schedule a maximum of only three students in this course, and we do not overbook.
+If you don’t show up, your absence has a major impact on us and on other students.

 With that in mind, TCI has the following cancellation policy: If your plans change and you need to cancel, you must call us at least three weeks ahead of time.
 (We prefer to know as soon as you know.)
 This gives someone on our waiting list enough time to make travel and personal arrangements to take the course.
 We will refund your deposit minus a $50 cancellation fee.